yuchenglim04/besselBreakfast/Programming/intro_linux_worksheet.md

 - Automation (bash scripting)
 - Ease(?) of compiling libraries
 - Lot's of command line tools
-- Many important hacking, scientific tools are command line!
+- Many important downloadable hacking, scientific tools are command line!
+- customizeable

 # How to learn Linux: have you ever wondered how people write tutorials?
 - Primary sources: